 February 25, 2017 Our lab in 108 Marksbury is open for EDay 9AM-1PM.

 January 29 -- February 2, 2017 We had four papers and a research exhibit at Electronic Imaging 2017.
 The papers are: A Canon Hack Development Kit implementation of Time Domain Continuous Imaging (full paper), Refining raw pixel values using a value error model to drive texture synthesis (slides, full paper), TIK: a time domain continuous imaginge testbed using conventional still images and video (slides, full paper), and Temporal super-resolution for time domain continuous imaging (slides, full paper).
-The full paper links will be updated to point at the official site, rather than local copies, after the papers appear there.
+The full paper links now point at the official site, where the papers are freely available.

 January 9, 2017 Paul Eberhart used a little laser to make Putin on the Ritz

 November 14-17, 2016 We again had a research exhibit (our 23rd!) at the IEEE/ACM SC conference....